Liangbatou: Culture

 In the eyes of foreign visitors, the liangbatou marked the wearer as Manchu.
-The Liangbatou was distinctly different depending on group, class and region within the multi-ethnic Qing military social organization.
+The liangbatou was distinctly different depending on group, class and region within the multi-ethnic Qing military social organization.

 This headdress combined Mongol and Chinese practices of adornment.
 Manchu women decorated their liangbatou with fresh and artificial flowers that made the headdresses significantly different from the Mongol's, which lacked flowery accessories.

-The Liangbatou did not appeal to all Chinese women, especially the Han.
-Cixi had been trying to downplay the difference between Han Chinese and Manchu because of the anti-Manchuism movement.
+The liangbatou did not appeal to all Chinese women, especially the Han.
+Cixi had been trying to downplay the difference between Han Chinese and Manchu because of the anti-Manchuist movement.
 After the Qing dynasty was overthrown in 1911, Manchu women adopted Han style clothing and adopted the Chinese chignon.

 Modern entertainment

-The Qing Dynasty is a popular subject in entertainment and media.
-Dramas such as Legend of Zhen Huan (2011) and My Fair Princess - Huan Zhu Ge Ge (1998) spread knowledge of the look of royal court ladies.
+The Qing dynasty is a popular subject in entertainment and media.
+Dramas such as Legend of Zhen Huan (2011) and My Fair Princess – Huan Zhu Ge Ge (1998) spread knowledge of the look of royal court ladies.

-Other period dramas featuring this headdress include The Story of Yanxi Palace and Ruyi’s Royal Love in The Palace.
-These productions often used the styling of the Liangbatou to define the characters.
-For example, in Ruyi’s Royal Love in The Palace, Ruyi, the main character and later Empress, wears a simple liangbatou on first entering the Forbidden City.
+Other period dramas featuring this headdress include The Story of Yanxi Palace and Ruyi's Royal Love in the Palace.
+These productions often used the styling of the liangbatou to define the characters.
+For example, in Ruyi's Royal Love in the Palace, Ruyi, the main character and later Empress, wears a simple liangbatou on first entering the Forbidden City.
 As the plot develops, her personality changes and she rises in rank, reflected by her liangbatou becoming more expensive, complex and dramatic.